matth-x/MicroOcpp/examples/SECC/README.md

 - Copy the `main.ino` from this example folder into your source directory.
 Adapt the pinout settings if needed.
 - Finished.
 You should be able to compile and upload the sketch onto your ESP.

 When booting, the ESP opens up the Wi-Fi configuration portal.
-Please connect your PC to the network with the SSID `EVSE_Maintenance_Portal` within the first 30s of the boot routine of the ESP (the portal has a timeout).
-The passphrase is `myEvseController`.
+Please connect your PC to the network with the SSID `EVSE-Config` within the first 30s of the boot routine of the ESP (the portal has a timeout).
+The passphrase is `evse1234`.

 ## Standalone mode